kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 ```
 > &#9495; <span class="label">PUT</span> `https://jsonplaceholder.typicode.com/comments/13` 202 Accepted

 This is what we want.
-You'll learn more about the different methods which update a record in a later guide, but calling 'updateAttributes` is a simple way.
-Now let's destroy this record.
+You'll learn more about the different methods that update a record later.
+Calling `updateAttributes` is a simple way.
+Now, let's destroy this record.

-### Destroy an individual record
+### Destroy a record
 ```js
 > comment.destroy()
 ```